BoraDere/ScreenSentinel/README.md

 # Suggested Usage

-Before initial run, keep in mind that you should not have a `authorized_user_encodings` folder, since this folder is for encodings and before initial run, you naturally cannot have any encodings prepared.
+Before the initial run, keep in mind that you should not have a `authorized_user_encodings` folder, since this folder is for encodings and before initial run, you naturally cannot have any encodings prepared.
 Then, prepare a folder named `authorized_users` under the same directory, with this file hierarchy:
 * authorized_users
 * ├── user1
 * │   ├── user1_init1.jpg